FACT-Finder-Web-Components/shopware6-plugin/README.md

 [![Build status](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/workflows/build/badge.svg)](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/actions)

+**Note:**
+This version of SDK is in testing stage.
+If you need production ready SDK please use version 4.x

 This document helps you to integrate the FACT-Finder® Web Components SDK into your Showpare Shop.
 In addition, it gives a concise overview of its primary functions.
 The first chapter *Installation* walks you through the suggested installation process.
 The second chapter *Settings* explains the customisation options in the Showpare backend.
 The